 You can search for and view planning applications online via our Public Access Service.
 Please ensure you use the full planning reference when searching for an application.

-Click the link to open the planning application search service in a new window or view the map below.
+Click the link to open the planning application search service in a new window.

 This service allows you to :

 For all other queries please contact the Development Management Team by calling 01646 624800 or by emailing email@example.com.

 Click the link to view the planning applications map (opens in a new tab/window).

 Pursuant to Section 47 of the Copyright, Design and Patents Act 1988, plans must not be copied without the authority of the copyright holder.

 Appeals must be made within six months of the date of the decision with the exception of advertisement appeals that must be made within one month of t...

 Trees are an integral feature of the landscape of the National Park and require particular attention when considering a planning application, as well ...

 Section 106 of the Town and Country Planning Act provides an applicant who is also the owner of the land, an opportunity to voluntarily enter into an ...